-The Board has engaged an independent professional firm to assist the Board in establishing a risk management framework for the Group.
+The Board has engaged an external consultant to assist the Board in establishing a risk management framework for the Group.
 Under this framework, risks relevant to the Group were identified and quantified and have been compiled into the risk profiles of the various operating units in the Group.